saracmrv/saracmrv.github.io/research.md

 ## Research at the University of Wisconsin-Madison

 ### 1 Preknowledge detection

+My research focuses on (1) statistical modeling of aberrant testing taking behavior in educational and psychological measurement and (2) psychometric methodologies for the item- and person-level anomaly detection in the form of test collusion and item preknowledge.

 ### 2 University of Wisconsin-Madison Testing and Evaluation Services